 Skip to contents

-The function orbi_flag_outliers() flags outliers using one of the different methods provided by the parameters (to use multiple, please call this function several times sequentially).
-Note that this function evaluates outliers within each "filename", "block", "segment" and "injection" (if these columns exist), in addition to any groupings already defined before calling this function using dplyr's group_by().
-It restores the original groupings in the returned data frame.
+This function flags outliers using one of the different methods provided by the parameters (to use multiple, please call this function several times sequentially).
+Note that this function evaluates outliers within each "uidx", "filename", and "injection" (for those of the columns that exist), and additionally within each "block" and "segment" if by_block = TRUE. in addition to any groupings already defined before calling this function using dplyr's group_by().
+It restores the original groupings in the returned datasert.

 Usage